aydiny/retail-customer-intelligence/README.md

 ![Status](https://img.shields.io/badge/Status-Complete-green.svg)

 ## 💼 Executive Summary
-In a dataset of **951,668 transactions**, traditional "spray and pray" marketing was failing to engage high-value clients.
+In a dataset of **951,668 transactions**, traditional "spray and pray" marketing is likely to engage high-value clients.
 This project moved beyond basic demographics to implement **Behavioral Segmentation**.

 By engineering features like **Recency, Frequency, and Monetary Value (RFM)** and applying unsupervised learning, the analysis identified **5 distinct customer cohorts**.
 The most critical finding was the identification of a **"VIP Champion"** segment—a small group generating outsized revenue—who were previously receiving generic treatment.